‘Are we not eating tonight?’ Myanmar’s military junta accused of using hunger as a ‘weapon’ by blocking vital food aid | KRDO

 In the statement, the junta linked instability in the region to armed groups allegedly engaging in online gambling, planting and selling illegal drugs, human trafficking, online scams and illegal weapons deliveries to “terrorist groups” in rebel-controlled areas.

-Ejaz — a local aid official who works in northern Rakhine — said the junta is “punishing civilians collectively” by blocking most food and medicine imports.
+But one local aid official who works in northern Rakhine said the junta is “punishing civilians collectively” by blocking most food and medicine imports.
 Even the limited food that is available in the state is prohibitively expensive to most, largely thanks to blockade-induced inflation, he said.

 “People are surviving on the bare minimum … like rice and salt,” said Ejaz, who asked to be identified by a pseudonym for his safety.